NCAR/pypackage-template/README.rst

 * (Optional) Add the repo to your codecov.io account
 * Install pre-commit hooks from the root directory of the created project by running::

+      conda install -c conda-forge pre-commit
+      # or
       python -m pip install pre-commit

+      # Enable the pre-commit hooks
       pre-commit install